gabrieldansereau/ms_betadiversity_hotspots/scraps.md

 unlikely that all species could be found in a single site given their different niche preferences, while poor sites are much more feasible.
 These sites will almost always contribute more to the variance, as measured by LCBD values.

+Our results confirm that the relationship is generally decreasing, slightly curvilinear [@Heino2017ExpSpe], but not constant; our results further show that this variation depends on the region and the scale on which the measure is used.